SYNTHETIC OR DESIGNER DRUGS IN PENNSYLVANIA

 However, if the amount is larger, it is assumed that it was intended for distribution and you can be charged with the more serious crime of Possession with Intent to Deliver (PWID), also known as drug trafficking.

-PWID, or Trafficking, of a synthetic or designer drug carries a maximum penalty of:
+PWID, or Trafficking, of a synthetic drug carries a maximum penalty of:

 - Up to five years in jail